esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Captures frames as specified by the __Auto Capture__ dialog described above.

+__Auto Capture__ can be triggered by pressing the 'A' key or the Space Bar.

 #### Capture

 Captures video frames as long as the __CAPTURE__ button is pressed.
 Useful for capturing finishes.

+__Capture__ can be triggered by pressing the Shift key.
+Capture starts when the Shift is pressed and stops when it is released.

-Capture can also be triggered by a joystick.
-Capture starts when the top joystick button is pressed and stops when it is released.
+__Capture__ can be triggered by a joystick.
+Capture starts when the primary joystick button is pressed (usually the trigger) and stops when it is released.

 #### Images